This blog was last edited on December 1, 2017.

-The end of the year is always an opportunity to stop for a while and look back at the success achieved – particularly when you work for a company that recently celebrated its 10th birthday.
-On top of that, I’ve been working for 17 years in the SIM industry.
+The end of the year is always an opportunity to stop for a while and look back at the success achieved – particularly when you work for a company that recently celebrated its 11th birthday (end of 2017).
+On top of that, I’ve been working for 18 years in the SIM industry.
 I thought it’d be a good time to tell you about some of my best memories working in this exciting field.

 1. My first-time SIM initiation